Growing With Science Blog

 Design an experiment to test how far a dandelion seed can fly.
 How would you measure it?

 Maple keys are so interesting that scientists take high speed movies of them to discover the secrets of their movements.
-According to this study, the keys produce swirling air like mini-tornadoes while they spin.
-Here the seed has been dropped in oil to make the whirls easier to see.
+According to one study, the keys produce swirling air like mini-tornadoes while they spin.

 For more about maple key science, try these links: